rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 featured: true
 summary: Rethinking Alternative and its instances
 toc: true
-tags: Haskell, maintainability, correctness
+tags: Haskell, maintainability, correctness, error_handling
 ---
 **_subtitle:_ A Constructive Pessimism of the Alternative Typeclass**

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) repo ([_add_blank_target alternative](https://github.com/rpeszek/experiments/tree/master/alternative) folder).
-This is my second post dedicated to the _error information loss_ in Haskell (the first was about [Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).
+This is my second post dedicated to the _error information loss_ in Haskell (the first was about [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html)).

 ## Nutshell
 The `Alternative` typeclass is a very powerful tool in the FP toolbox.
 It produces elegant, concise code. `Alternative` instances are also known for producing confusing errors.
-Is there a decent `Alternative` that cares about errors?

 I realized that there is an interesting connection between the `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation: